Peace for Food

 Peace for Food has three main goals:

-- Inform the OECD and policymakers on the current challenges businesses face in wake of recent food price hikes, particularly in developing countries, what challenges it poses for businesses in developed countries, and showcase how businesses tackle these challenges;
+- Inform the OECD and policymakers on the challenges businesses face in wake of threats to the agricultural sector, particularly in developing countries, challenges they pose for businesses in developed countries, and showcase how businesses tackle these challenges;

-- Discuss policy actions to calm agricultural markets in the short term, and identify policy recommendations for making our food systems more resilient and sustainable in the long term, boosting agriculture productivity, innovation, and how it can contribute to evidence-based policy-making;
+- Discuss policy actions to calm agricultural markets in response to challenges, and identify policy recommendations for making our food systems more resilient and sustainable in the long term, boosting agriculture productivity, innovation, and how contributions to evidence-based policymaking can be made;

-The first dialogue took place in July 2022 and addressed the immediate priority to bring stability to agriculture and food markets and to help support displaced, low-income, and other vulnerable populations.
+The first dialogue of our campaign took place in July 2022 and addressed the immediate priority to bring stability to agriculture and food markets and to help support displaced, low-income, and other vulnerable populations.
 There was a particular focus on food price inflation.